 Step 5.
 The next screen will show available firmware for your mobile device and ask you to select which one you want to download.
 Choose one, specify a download path (if you wish), and click Next to start downloading the firmware to your device.

 Step 6.
 On the next screen, your selected firmware version will be displayed for confirmation.
-Click Start to start downgrading your device.
+Click Start to start downgrading your device from iOS 15 to iOS 14 for now.
 During the downgrade process, keep your device connected to your PC and set it aside.

 Step 7.
 After seeing a “downgrade success” prompt, click Done to finish the process.